Creating a Career Development Plan: Tips and Strategies

 Steps to Create Your Career Development Plan

-The first step to create your career development plan is to assess your current skills, abilities strengths, areas of strength, and areas where improvement is needed.
+The first step to create your career plan of development is to determine your current skills, abilities strengths, weaknesses, and areas where improvement is needed.

 Consider these questions: